HL7/cql-ig/input/pages/patterns.md

       and P.race.detailed contains "Alaska Native"
 ```

-For detailed information on how model information is produced for an implementation guide, see the [Profile-informed ModelInfo](using-modelinfo.html#profile-informed-modelinfo) section.
+For detailed information on how ModelInfo is produced for an implementation guide, see the [Profile-informed ModelInfo](using-modelinfo.html#profile-informed-modelinfo) section.

 ### Use of Terminologies
 {: #use-of-terminologies}